 Pharmacists with qualifications obtained in other countries will continue to be assessed by the current process, which includes formal examinations, longer periods of supervised practice and a final assessment of competency.

-For more information on APC assessments, refer APC - Become a registered Australian pharmacist.
+For more information on APC assessments, refer APC - Skills assessment.

 For more information on PBA registration, refer PBA - Overseas Practitioner Registration.

 Anyone who does not hold an Australian or New Zealand passport will need an appropriate Visa or Work Permit to work in Australia.